majedelhelou/majedelhelou.github.io/_pages/about.md

 ---

-I am currently in my third PhD year, the first year was with the EDIC fellowship before joining the Image and Visual Representation Lab ([IVRL](https://ivrl.epfl.ch/)).
+I am currently in my third PhD year at [EPFL](https://www.epfl.ch/en/home/), the first year was with the EDIC fellowship before joining the Image and Visual Representation Lab ([IVRL](https://ivrl.epfl.ch/)).

 For my CV, you can directly contact me by email.
-For my publications with IVRL, please refer to the [publications page](https://ivrl.epfl.ch/publications/) of our lab or my publications page.
+And for my publications with IVRL, please refer to the [publications page](https://ivrl.epfl.ch/publications/) of our lab or my publications page.

 *Contact details*
 ---